 Federal Drug Charges

 Although most individuals who commit drug offenses face state criminal charges, defendants can also face federal drug charges.
 Federal prosecution often occurs in the charges involving large drug distribution schemes that affect interstate commerce or those that cross state boundaries.
-Overall, as a drug lawyer in Mount Pleasant may indicate, penalties for federal drug offenses tend to be more severe than those for state drug offenses.
+Overall, as a Mount Pleasant attorney could indicate, penalties for federal drug offenses tend to be more severe than those for state drug offenses.

-In addition to potential incarceration, individuals convicted of drug offenses may be subject to probation for substantial amounts of time, which impose onerous requirements on them, such as random drug testing, required regular meetings with probation officers, and fees.
+In addition to potential incarceration, individuals convicted of drug offenses may be subject to probation for substantial amounts of time.
+This could impose onerous requirements on them, such as random drug testing, required regular meetings with probation officers, and fees.
 A felony drug conviction also removes certain civil rights, such as the ability of individuals to possess firearms or hold public office.

 A drug conviction that appears on background checks by prospective employers could make it more difficult for individuals to obtain jobs.
 Specific careers may become impossible to pursue due to a drug conviction.
-A criminal attorney may be able to assist individuals facing drug charges and work toward the outcome in their cases that is least disruptive to their lives and futures.
+A criminal attorney in Mount Pleasant may be able to assist individuals facing illegal substance charges and work toward the outcome in their cases that is least disruptive to their lives and futures.

 Contact a Mount Pleasant Drug Attorney for Help

 Drug offenses can be extremely fact-specific, which makes every case different.
 When facing drug charges, you may benefit from the advice of a Mount Pleasant drug lawyer.
 Experienced legal counsel may be able to obtain a reduction in charges, leniency in penalties, or even a dismissal of the charges, depending on your circumstances.
-If you have been arrested on drug charges, do not hesitate to contact an experienced criminal defense attorney.
+If you have been arrested on drug charges, do not hesitate to contact an experienced legal team today.